jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 git revert commit-hash

-###2.8 Cherry-Picking specific commits from another branch to the current.
+###2.8 Cherry-Picking specific commits from another branch to the current

 Cherry picking in git means to choose a commit from one branch and apply it onto another.
 This is in contrast with other ways such as merge and rebase which normally applies many commits onto a another branch.